subinoy/Breast_Cancer_Single-cell/README.md

 ### Repository Structure

 - data:   Contains sample data and metadata used in this analysis (or instructions to access large datasets).
-- src:   Contain scripts for data processing, clustering, differential expression analysis, and visualization.
+- src:   Contains scripts for data processing, clustering, differential expression analysis, and visualization.
 - notebooks:   Jupyter notebooks detailing each step of the analysis pipeline.
 - results:   Output results such as plots, tables, and processed datasets.